 We hope you enjoy this issue and find that it stimulates your examination of how direct-to-consumer marketing of dental products and procedures could impact your practice and your patients.
 We also hope you consider it a fitting continuation of our coverage of marketing within the dental industry overall.
 Please send us your feedback to firstname.lastname@example.org.
 As always, your thoughts, opinions, and reactions are our motivations to continually enhance our clinical content and coverage of today’s topics of interest.
 Thank you for reading and, most of all, thank you for your continued support.

 Tufts University School of Dental Medicine

-PS: To ensure that you continue to receive everything that Inside Dentistry has to offer, please sign up for your free subscription by visiting www.insidedentistry.net or by mailing in the business reply card found on page 16 in this issue.
+P.S.
+To ensure that you continue to receive all that Inside Dentistry has to offer, please sign up for your free subscription by visiting www.insidedentistry.net.